BradHutchings/Mmojo-Server/deploy/macOS/03-Clone-Mmojo-Server-Repo.md

 ### About this Step
 You will create an `mm-scripts` directory, clone the Mmojo Server repo to the `mm-repo` directory, and start setting up your bash environment for deploying Mmojo Server.

+At this point, you should have set your `mmojo-server` account to use `/usr/local/bin/bash` as its shell.
+If you skipped this, go back and fix it, please.

 ---
 ### Customize the Shell Prompt
 You can prepend `(MmojoServer)-` to the shell prompt so you can easily indentify which WSL instance you're working with.